mohammed7690/firmstep_project/README.md

 ## For further Improvement
 This Application can be improved by adding the delete and update functionalities.
 Due to limited time (Had few hours to work on this) I couldn't add those functionalities.
 Dealing with security (SQL injection), and more form on form validation.

+## Warnings
+Some deprecated codes in place. main ones are ' mysql_connect():' and ' mysql_real_escape_string():' will update them shortly.